Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 While such a difference might not sound particularly big, the display unlocks a nifty new functionality (which has been on Android for years) - Always-On display.
 See, having a 1Hz refresh rate option allows the iPhone 14 Pro Max to go into an always-on state that keeps aspects of the lock screen, including the subject of your lock screen wallpaper, clock face, and a few other widgets dimly lit but visible at all times.
 There are a few scenarios in which the always-on display won't kick in - when the phone is face down, in your pocket, hasn't been used in a while, or if you've disabled the feature with the hopes of getting some extra battery life.

-As we already mentioned, this feature is well-known to Android die-hards, but now is Apple's turn to adopt it, and arguably, does it in a rather nicer and more aesthetical way.
-Sure, it might look distracting at times, but that's absolutely dependent on the wallpaper you choose—in my opinion, going for a darker and classier AMOLED-friendly wallpaper makes for a much better AOD experience that's in no way distracting.
+As we already mentioned, this feature is well-known to Android die-hards, but now is Apple's turn to adopt it, and arguably, do it in a rather nicer and more aesthetical way.
+Sure, it might look distracting at times, but that's dependent on the wallpaper you choose—in my opinion, going for a darker and classier AMOLED-friendly wallpaper makes for a much better AOD experience that's in no way distracting.

 iPhone 14 Pro Max Camera